 2. Get settled in by inviting the neighbors over.

-There might be someone living three doors down from you that could become a close friend – but you wouldn’t know it if you never meet them.
+There might be someone living three doors down from you that could become a close friend – but you won’t know if you never meet.

-I’m writing this in LA, and the weather makes it easy here.
-We have a big deck and live on a cul de sac.
-I’m going to invite many neighbors over in the next two weeks for a Sunday brunch outside.
 Another idea is to have an “open house.”
 My friend Amy inspired me to do this.
-She’s a hustling single mom and still made the time to throw a holiday open house when she moved into a new community.
+She’s a hustling single mom and still made time to throw a holiday open house when she moved into a new community.
 By the end of the evening, she made a few fast friends on her street.

 3. Reconnect with people you already know to feel settled in more quickly.